dk14/bell/README.md

 ## How to use

+This section describes how to run simulator if you're too lazy to play the game manually.

 Actions:

 1. Generating e.txt file with hidden parameters (you can make it read-only to ensure there is no tricks)